 When to Use Suggested Guidelines

 At times when you’re working with a Pro, he or she may make a suggestion like the one above to help make you more comfortable with the finished project.
-Remember that you have ultimate control over your project so you can say yes or no to your Pro depending on what you think the finished project should look like.
+Remember that you have ultimate control over your project so you can say yes or depending on what you think the finished project should look like.

 So when should you say yes?
-Anytime that the design can accommodate a suggested guideline without impacting the rest of the design, always say yes.
+Anytime that the design can accommodate a suggested guideline without impacting the rest of the design.
 You will likely be happier, and the project will likely turn out better.
 Your Pro is making this suggestion because they think it’s the right thing to do.
-Likewise, if they make a suggestion that will involve minor to moderate changes, but which will help open up or free up space that might otherwise have been cramped or unused.
+Likewise if they make a suggestion that will involve minor to moderate changes, but will help open or free up space that might otherwise have been cramped or unused.

 Feel free to say no to anything that will have a major structural impact on your property that will increase your budget substantially, or that makes changes to an area where you are already comfortable.

-If you’re unsure, ask your Pro if what they are talking about is a code or a guideline.
+If you’re unsure, ask your Pro if what they're talking about is a code or a guideline.
 Remember, you must follow codes; guidelines are there to help, but are not absolutes.